Pablo2022i/Professional_Website/README.md

 ## About the Project
 We will work as a group for this CS220-01 project by creating a professional website for a real or ficticious company.
 The group members are:
-Nelly Fuerte
+Nelly Fuerte,
-Pablo Chavez
+Pablo Chavez,
-Diego Flores
+Diego Flores.

 ## Built With
 -HTML